BloomTech-Labs/scribble-stadium-ds/data_management/readme.md

 - Allow user to translate the line of text
 ### Phase 8 - Test and review entire story
 - Run tests on the data that all other phases have created

+## Current automation attempts are being implemented

+- Updated: 12/06/2021
+- Using OpenCV and related libraries to automate the above tasks.
+- The manual option might be good to keep around for cases of flagged projects.